synqqrawr/site/src/posts/first-post.md

 So, this site is created using Sveltekit, with Typescript for type-checking because why not, and as for CSS is using TailwindCSS because my friend got me to do so and is hosted via Cloudflare pages.
 I'm poor so I don't have custom domains and ATM I don't think I do need one.

-Also, because I'm too lazy to write a hamburger menu mobile users would be stuck to going to the [HP](/) and clicking one of the pages there. sorry.
+~~Also, because I'm too lazy to write a hamburger menu mobile users would be stuck to going to the [HP](/) and clicking one of the pages there. sorry.~~ Not anymore :)

+- E (2024-07-25 16:15 JP time): I added shadcn-svelte here, FYI.

 ### Evergreen?